Sanctuary Staff

 Scott.Kathey@noaa.gov | 912.598.2381

 Scott Kathey joined the Gray's Reef team in December 2020.
 He began working for the National Marine Sanctuary System in 1992 as a graduate intern with the Olympic Coast and Proposed Northwest Straits national marine sanctuary programs in Washington state.
 Two years later, he accepted a position at Monterey Bay National Marine Sanctuary in California as a resource protection specialist.
-In this role, Scott coordinated a variety of tasks over 26 years such as regulatory compliance, environmental enforcement, emergency response planning/operations, permitting, marine policy, advisory council administration, buoy system management, salvage contracting and oversight, small boat management, and boat/dive/air operations.
-As resource protection coordinator at Gray's Reef, Scott is responsible for resource protection policy development and implementation, permitting, advisory council administration, sanctuary management planning, regulatory interpretation and development, enforcement, environmental emergency response, and support for sanctuary boat, dive, and air operations.
+In this role, Kathey coordinated a variety of tasks over 26 years such as regulatory compliance, environmental enforcement, emergency response planning/operations, permitting, marine policy, advisory council administration, buoy system management, salvage contracting and oversight, small boat management, and boat/dive/air operations.
+As resource protection coordinator at Gray's Reef, he is responsible for resource protection policy development and implementation, permitting, advisory council administration, sanctuary management planning, regulatory interpretation and development, enforcement, environmental emergency response, and support for sanctuary boat, dive, and air operations.
 Scott gained a love for the sea during visits to the Gulf Coast as a child and entered the marine protection field to play an active role in ocean stewardship.
 During his professional career in local and federal coastal zone management, he has applied a combination of policy, regulatory, administrative, and social tools to prevent and minimize threats to natural resources and processes across urban shorelines, national wildlife refuges, and national marine sanctuaries.
-Scott holds a Master of Marine Affairs from University of Washington with a concentration in Coastal Management, and a Bachelor of Arts in International Affairs from George Washington University with a concentration in International Politics.
+Kathey holds a master’s degree in marine affairs from University of Washington with a concentration in coastal management, and a bachelor’s degree in international affairs from George Washington University with a concentration in international politics.

 Duties: policy development, permitting, advisory council, management planning, regulations, enforcement, emergency response, and field operations support